Brisbane City Council offers a number of rates rebates, including pensioner, and not-for-profit rebates.

 Brisbane Qld 4000.

-Not-for-profit general rate rebate - Community, welfare or eligible kindergartens
+Not-for-profit general rate rebate - community, welfare, affordable housing providers or kindergartens

-Council offers a partial rebate of 50% of general rates to certain not-for-profit organisations that provide or support essential welfare or community services to the residents of Brisbane.
+Council offers a partial rebate of 50% of general rates to certain not-for-profit organisations that provide or support essential welfare or community services in the Brisbane local government area.

 We also offer 100% rebate on most rates and charges to eligible not-for-profit kindergartens.

 To be eligible, applicants must comply with all criteria set out in the online rate account rebate application form and provide all required supporting documentation.